Super Monkey Ball Adventure

-Super Monkey Ball Adventure is a platform video game developed by Traveller's Tales and published by Sega.
-Part of the Super Monkey Ball series, it was released on 2006 for the PlayStation 2, PlayStation Portable and GameCube.
+Super Monkey Ball Adventure is a 2006 platform video game developed by Traveller's Tales and published by Sega.
+Part of the Super Monkey Ball series, it was released for the PlayStation 2, PlayStation Portable and GameCube.

 Super Monkey Ball Adventure is a departure from the series in the sense that the puzzle-based gameplay is replaced by a more traditional 3D platform game world.
 Traveller's Tales has retained some of the mini-games, however, and integrated the features into the gameplay.
 Some new mini-games are also integrated into the adventure world.
 The game received mixed to negative reviews from critics, who derided the game's controls, difficulty, and gameplay shift, with some deeming it the worst installment in the series, though the soundtrack was praised.

 Plot

 AiAi, MeeMee, Baby and GonGon are barbecuing bananas on Jungle Island when, all of a sudden, the alarm bells of the Tree Palace sound.
 King Junjun of Jungle Island tells them the sorrow and naysayers that have spread throughout the five kingdoms, brought on by Prince AbeABE of Monkitropolis and Princess Dee-Dee of Kongri-la's visit to the island.
 Once the prince and princess's identities are revealed, their true love for each other is, too.
 King Junjun and the Super Monkey Ball team work together to bring on the wedding of the year - but it is not easy.
 Monkitropolis and Kongri-la are great rivals, and before the wedding can happen, AiAi and friends must help bring peace to them.

 If the game is 100% completed, a visit from AiAi from the future will tell how the monkeys are inside magic energy balls, which are invented by AiAi and GonGon from a later time period, which is the reason the monkeys have balls.
 Baby returns home with this version of his father.